All Episodes

 It's a problem of logic.

-Obama has and the Democrats, they have to reconcile the contradiction of two imperatives.
+Obama has, and the Democrats, they have to reconcile the contradiction of two imperatives.

-But on the other hand, as president, he's judged by how well the country does during his tenure.
+Because on the one hand, as a leftist, he despises the country, but on the other hand, as president, he's judged by how well the country does during his tenure.

 Sad to say, folks, that a very large percentage of Americans do not see Barack Obama as someone who despises the United States.